ymoldabe/backend/1337b04rd/README.md

 - Your code MUST be written in accordance with [gofumpt](https://github.com/mvdan/gofumpt).
 If not, you will be graded `0` automatically.
 - Your program MUST be able to compile successfully.
 - Your program MUST not exit unexpectedly (any panics: `nil-pointer dereference`, `index out of range` etc.).
 If so, you will get `0` during the defence.
-- External packages are allowed only for working with the database `github.com/mattn/go-sqlite3`).
+- External packages are allowed only for working with the database.
 If you use any other external packages, you will receive a grade of `0`.
 - The test coverage of your project's code must be at least 20%.
 A lower percentage means `0` points for your project.
 - The project MUST be compiled by the following command in the project's root directory: